cs262g-theConsumables/Material/README.md

 Supplemental Specifications
 ------------------------
 1. Non-functional requirements
--Only Calvin students can use the app
+* Only Calvin students can use the app
--Compatable on all Android devices, not IOS
+* Compatable on all Android devices, not IOS
 -Using the app results in relationships
 -A user's profile is secure and doesn't allow for fake profiles -The app is free from charge.